UPBGE/UPBGE-Docs/source/manual/tutorials/introducing_logic_nodes/a_first_example.rst

 Adding Nodes
 ------------

 Let's make something happen here.
-When you press :kbd:`Shift + A`, you'll notice that you can add new nodes now.
+When you press :kbd:`Shift-A`, you'll notice that you can add new nodes now.
 Go ahead, take a look at what's at your disposal.

 .. figure:: /images/Tutorials/Introducing_Logic_Nodes/tutorials-introducing-logic-nodes-05.png